Who am I really?

 So we covered our Lower Self feelings with a mask that we hoped would insure our lovability… As a child we were placed in a dilemma of having to give up an impulse or a certain resource in order to maintain the mutual contact.
 We needed to “behave properly”, because any badness as it is represented in the Lower Self was not permitted.
 Or we had to give up the contact all together in order to keep our impulse…On a vibratory level neither of these pseudo-solutions feels good.

-We have now created what Wilhelm Reich called a protective or defensive “armor”.
+We have now created what Wilhelm Reich – the “Grandfather of Body Psychotherapy – called a protective or defensive “armor”.
 With armor in place, the conscious control no longer has to actively defend against certain impulses or desires.
 We now have a relatively unconscious and unwanted inner prison of suppressed impulses like distrust, fear, hate, cruelty, separateness and negativity.

 The price we pay for this imprisonment of impulses, feelings and desires is off course that it also keeps us from pleasure and being in our “greatness”.
-All this in now part of what Wilhelm Reich – a pioneer of body centered psychotherapy – called a character structure, which is he organization of the psychic structure of a person, the stereotypical way of acting and reacting.
+All this in now part of what is called a character structure, which is the organization of the psychic structure of a person, the stereotypical way of acting and reacting.
 Implicitly all character structures come about through breaks in mutual connection… or when parts of our selves are not welcomed or even considered….

 Every time there is a break in mutual connection there is a break in development (= Developmental trauma).
 Character armor as a result leads furthermore to emotional rigidity, poor contact with others (the walls we build around us), and a feeling of “deadness.”